FAQ for Student Voters.

 If you don’t see what you think you should, call your County Elections Office.

-• your sample ballot for scanning,
+your sample ballot for scanning,

-• or a photo ID,
+or a state issued or student photo ID,

 And don't leave without voting.
 Posted at every polling location is the Voter Hotline.
 Call.
 There are attorneys and judges at the ready to help on election day.
+You might have to vote by provisional ballot.
+It’s ok.
+Just do it.

 What if I am leaving for college or moving away?

-Ballots start landing in mailboxes about 3 weeks before the election, and continue right up until election day.
+Ballots start landing in mailboxes about 3-6 weeks before the election, and continue right up until election day.
 Keep checking your mailbox, fill out your ballot, and mail it, drop it in a Drop Box in your County of residence, or deliver it to your Board of Elections Office.

 Will I need ID to vote?